Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image183.png)

-Figure 135: Overview of the links for a task
+*Overview of the links for a task*

 #### Reports